mastermj65/help/profiles/how-do-i-change-my-nickname.md

 # How do I change my nickname?

 You nowhave the ability to change your own nickname every 28 days!
 For your convenience, click [here](https://fetlife.com/users/edit_nickname "").
 Otherwise click on your nickname at the top of the browser window.
-Click on &ldquo;Edit Profile&rdquo; in the drop down box.
-The second tab from the left is &ldquo;Change Nickname&rdquo;.
+Click on "Edit Profile" in the drop down box.
+The second tab from the left is "Change Nickname".
 Remember, please make sure that your new nickname is between 2 and 16 alphanumeric characters (letters and numbers) and does not consist of any spaces or periods (dashes and underscores are ok though) - our computers scream "RED" on spaces!

 You should also check to see if anyone on the site is already using the nickname you want.
 A quick way to do this is to type in http://fetlife.com/usernameYOUwant in the URL bar.
 If there is someone with that username, it will bring them up.
 Otherwise it will take you to your activity feed.